Enter Our Photo Contest »

 It's time to show off your garden filled with American Meadows products!

 Yours is a moderate climate with hot moist summers and cool to cold moist winters.
 You will be able to grow an enormous number of spring-flowering bulbs successfully.
 However, due to your moist conditions, only specific bulb cultivars will perennialize well.
 Local experts and garden centers will have recommendations.

 After planting, apply slow release "bulb food" fertilizer on the top of the ground to supply nutrients for the second year's bloom.
 (Fall bulbs are already fully charged with energy for peak flowering performance in their first spring bloom season.)
-Do not put the fertilizer in the hole with the bulb as this may burn the bulb's tender roots.
+Do not put the fertilizer in the hole with the bulb's tender roots.

 Special Note: Most spring-flowering bulbs need to remain relatively dry during their dormancy.
 Do not plant them where you have 'mindless summer irrigation' (a sprinkler system that comes on like clockwork, whether you need it or not).
 Planting in elevated beds (6"-12" above normal soil level) will help to alleviate this problem and aid in perennialization.